Odin-SMR/hermod/Documentation/odin.hermod.rst

         The Cluster Scheduler only site specific setup vill be noted in `Maui configuration`_

+Other tools :

+        Python if of course a nescessary dependency.
+Gcc have to bee installed to be able to compile all python modules.

 .. _MySQL: http://dev.mysql.com/doc/refman/5.1/en/
 .. _Torque: http://www.clusterresources.com/products/torque/docs
 .. _Maui: http://www.clusterresources.com/products/maui/docs